i2amparis/APOLLO-Live-DECIPHER/README.md

 ## Developer
 ### Architecture/Design
 - We use the hexagonal-like architecture
+- We use the mediator pattern
 - We use dependency injection
-- We use .net core 7
+- We use .net core 8

 ### Database
 - You can use the following database engines (mysql, mariadb, postgresql), you can configure that option in appsettings.json under DatabaseSettings/Engine